 However, a freelancer's requirements go beyond that.
 As a freelancer, you need to send proposals, generate invoices, create contracts, track billable hours, and the list goes on.
 Since Trello doesn't allow you to accomplish all of this, you'll need to use different tools and integrate them together.

 Indy eliminates all that hassle.
 It's an all-in-one freelance platform that allows you to do everything a freelancer needs to do.
-This includes everything from communicating with clients to creating contracts and sending invoices.
+This includes everything from client and team communication to creating contracts and sending invoices.